There are plenty of options for non-skiers in Les Gets and Morzine including activities for all the family for those occasional bad-weather days.

 There is a cinema in Les Gets with movies screening every day and extra sessions in bad weather.
 Most films are in French, but for English-language films look out for ‘V.O’ (Version Originale) next to the title.

-There is no public swimming pool in Les Gets, but the Parc des Dérêches in Morzine is a short trip and worth it for the amazing views, features and children’s pools.
+There is no public swimming pool in Les Gets, but the Parc des Dérêches in Morzine is a short trip (using the free, on-demand Ski 2 minibus service) and worth it for the amazing views, water features and children’s pools.

 The pool is open each day between midday and 7pm (or from 2pm at weekends).